Brian McBride: Fulham

 In January 2004, Premier League club Fulham bought McBride's rights from MLS for $1.5 million.
 He played 18 games during the last half of the 2003–04 season, scoring a total of five goals.
-His scoring pace remained steady through the next two seasons.
 In 2004–05, he played 31 league games and six cup games, scoring six league and three cup goals.
 In 2005–06, he played 38 league games and one cup game, scoring ten league goals and one cup goal.
 McBride's original contract with Fulham continued only through the 2005–06 season.
 However, on March 10, 2006, he signed a one-year extension which took him through the end of the 2006–07 season.
 On February 2, 2007, he signed yet another one-year extension, taking him through the 2007–2008 season.
-He has a reputation as a battler with a high work rate, a trait prized in English soccer.

 McBride was Fulham's top scorer for their 2006–07 Premier League campaign with twelve goals to his name.
 He was given Fulham's captaincy in August 2007.

 When scoring the opening goal in a home match against Middlesbrough on August 18, 2007, McBride dislocated his kneecap.
 He did not make his return to action until a friendly against Cardiff City in late January 2008, and resumed his Premier League duties as a substitute against Aston Villa on February 3, 2008.
 McBride scored his first goal since his injury against Everton at Craven Cottage on March 16, 2008, in a 1–0 victory for Fulham.
 The then-Fulham manager Chris Coleman commented it was such a shame that McBride had not been 'discovered' earlier in his career, and played more in England.

 After scoring twelve goals in 2006–07 season which helped Fulham retain their Premier League status, on May 14, 2007, McBride won the club's Player of the Year award.
 He won it again in 2008, and became such a popular figure that the club renamed a bar inside Craven Cottage "McBride's" in June 2009.

 On May 28, 2008, McBride announced that he would be leaving Fulham to return to the United States to play in MLS.